Mover (political party): Moreno administration

 Within months of winning the election, Moreno moved away from his election platform, igniting a feud with ex-president Rafael Correa.
 Moreno distanced himself from populist policies championed by Correa and the Venezuelan government, arguing that Ecuador needed to be independent from ALBA.
-Moreno continued to identify himself as social democrat throughout this process.
+Moreno continued to identify himself as a social democrat throughout this process.

 In February 2018, Moreno led the 2018 Ecuadorian referendum and popular consultation, which proposed more strict corruption laws and more regulations to protect natural areas within the country.
 The most significant proposal approved by Ecuadorians in the referendum was the re-establishment of term limits for the presidency, effectively blocking Correa's future electoral bids.
 At the time, Moreno enjoyed an approval rating near 80 percent according to polls.

 Under Correa, the Ecuadorian government had begun to overspend and increase borrowing, with the country's debt tripling in a five-year period.
 Moreno was tasked with overhauling Ecuador's economy, resulting in spending cuts.
 The moves to reverse Correa's populist policies did not earn Moreno more popular support, however, and by April 2019 his approval rating had dropped to around 30 percent.
-By early 2020, his popularity had reduced to 7,72%.
+By early 2020, his popularity had reduced to 7.72%.

 In 2021 Ecuadorian general election, Moreno did not seek re-election.
 Meanwhile, the party lost all of its seats in the National Assembly.
-On 4 March 2021 Moreno was expelled from PAIS Alliance.
+On 4 March 2021, Moreno was expelled from the PAIS Alliance.

+ADN era

+For 2023 Ecuadorian general election, in which both the presidency and all seats in the National Assembly were contested, MOVER ran as a member of a broader alliance, National Democratic Action.
+The presidential candidate from the alliance was Daniel Noboa.
+He took the second place in the first election round and went into a runoff with Luisa González.
+On 15 October 2023, Noboa obtained 52.3% of the votes in the runoff, winning the election to be Ecuador’s next president.

+Dissolution

+On January 27, 2024 The National Electoral Council cancelled the movement, leading to the dissolution of the movement.